AppliedLogicSystems/ALSProlog/docs/docs/guide/10-Prolog-I-O.md

 streams connected to particular kinds or sources or sinks, or of particular modes or types.

-#### text vs binary
+#### Type: text vs binary

-At most one of text or binary can be present on the options list.
-When text is present, the stream is treated as a character stream.
-When binary is present, the stream is treated as a byte stream.
-If neither is present, the stream is treated as a character stream, so that the default is text.
+At most one of type(text) or type(binary) can be present on the options list.
+When type(text) is present, the stream is treated as a character stream.
+When type(binary) is present, the stream is treated as a byte stream.
+If neither is present, the stream is treated as a character stream, so that the default is type(text).

 #### aliases